 The Monarch Waystation Garden is as you enter Riverside Park

 As I entered Hudson River Park, I noticed many works of art displayed on the fences and walls of the surrounding buildings.
 The 2021 NY Salt Exhibition was being displayed and I took some time to look over the works while walking through the park.
 I made may way from West 23rd Street and proceeded north walking near the river.

-The NY Salt Exhibition at Hudson River Park in 2021
+The NY Salt Exhibition at Hudson River Park in 2021 (opened only that summer)